navillasa/biolingual-app/README.md

 * **Chris Aquino** - [radishmouse](https://github.com/radishmouse)
 * **Carl Severe** - [mutebard](https://github.com/mutebard)

+## Disclaimer
+This application does NOT replace professional medical help.
+If you have a medical issue please see a physician or call 911.

 ## License
 Copyright <2017> <Jennifer Li Johnson, Nat Ventura, Tim Brady>